top of page

 4. Traffic

 While most relevant to business-related developments, highways stipulations are important in every case.
-If you are proposing a business-related use then traffic generation will be a very important consideration and careful thought should be given to whether access provisions are adequate or improvable.
+If you are proposing a business-related use then traffic generation will be a very important consideration and careful thought should be given to whether highways and access provisions are adequate or improvable.
 We can provide all neccessary highway details inlcding visibility plans and upgrade plans to ensure your proposal receives approval.
 Please refer to our dedicated Highways Page for further details.

 5. Agricultural to equestrian?